Osmerion/OneTrickPony/README.md

 ### Time-based One-Time Passwords (TOTPs)

-The `TOTPEngine` provides support for TOTPs as specified by RFC 6238.
+The `TOTPEngine` provides support for TOTPs as specified by RFC&nbsp;6238.

 ```java
 TOTPEngine engine = TOTPEngine.builder()